xvf17/breakfast/a/azerbeijan.md

 8 August, 2021

-Azerbaijani breakfast: kezmik, feta, olallieberry jam, and tandir bread.
-All home made except the feta.
-The kezmic was easy to make, but a little boring to eat.
+Azerbaijani breakfast: kesmik, feta, olallieberry jam, and tandir bread.
+All homemade except the feta.
+The kesmik was easy to make, but a little boring to eat.

 [bread recipe](https://azcookbook.com/2008/01/15/tandoori-bread/)<br>